 Great customer support should:

-Apart from the features mentioned, you might need a place for you to manage everything on your eCommerce site where you will manage everything.
+Apart from the features mentioned, you might need a place on your eCommerce site where you will manage everything.

-For this exact purpose you would need an Admin Panel which allows you to:
+For this exact purpose you may need an Admin Panel which allows you to:

 Many companies offer various integrations for business owners to scale their website.